The theme of Part Three is professionalism and best practices (mostly for writers and bloggers, but the tips are applicable to any tweeter.)

-As I discussed in the previous two posts, Twitter is a powerful tool.
+As I discussed in the previous two posts (part one & part two), Twitter is a powerful tool.
 So powerful, in fact, you’re making impressions in ways you might not realize–sometimes for the better and sometimes for the worse.
 With that in mind, it’s important to remember:

 1. EVERY TWEET REPRESENTS YOU: Even people without Twitter accounts can see your tweets when they Google your name and click on your Twitter profile.
 Think potential literary agents, editors, readers, employers, and your mother-in-law.
 Of course if you choose to “protect” your tweets that’s not the case, but I caution against it.
 Protected tweets are right for some people, but not for those of you trying to gain a following of book buyers, blog readers, etc.

-3. DON’T BE A DIVA: Part A. Unless you’re Jennifer Weiner, Jodi Picoult, Judy Blume, The Bloggess, Scary Mommy, or Dooce, you kind of have to follow some people back.
+3. DON’T BE A DIVA: Part A. Unless you’re Jennifer Weiner, Jodi Picoult, or Judy Blume, you have to follow some people back.
 I’m not saying you have to follow everyone.
 I certainly don’t.
-But if someone seems like a genuine reader, fellow writer (no matter what stage in the publishing process they are), fellow blogger, and an honest to goodness fan who doesn’t overtweet, I don’t see why you wouldn’t make their day and follow back.
+But if someone seems like a genuine reader, fellow writer (no matter what stage in the publishing process), fellow blogger, and an honest to goodness fan who doesn’t overtweet, I don’t see why you wouldn’t follow back.
 You can still be discerning.
-I tend not to follow people back who’ve sent out 30,000 tweets in the short time they’ve been on Twitter, people who constantly complain, people who write endless lists of #FF (Follow Fridays), people who constantly write public Tweets that should be @replies (more on that in Part IV), and people who are selling a product.
+I tend not to follow people back who constantly complain, people who constantly write public tweets that should be @replies (more on that in Part IV), and people who are selling a product all of the time.
 (That includes authors who tweet about their books and nothing else, as well as bloggers who push the same post 15 times a day.)